 - Intention to possess

-Using that same barbed wire fence scenario, the primary reason for fencing the area is also an important factor in proving adverse possession.
+Using that same fence scenario, the primary reason for fencing the area is also important when proving adverse possession.
 You must be intending to possess the land.
 For example, if the fence was built to prevent people from falling down an open mine shaft on abandoned land, the purpose of the fencing would be safety and not possession.
 If it’s just for safety and you have never been on to the land yourself, you may not succeed in claiming adverse possession, even though you have fenced the land off for a sufficient amount of time.
 Intention to possess is usually easy to prove from the facts, assuming there is no mine shaft and the fence is there to keep people out.

 Registered and Unregistered land